Sam Salz (art dealer): Personal life and start as an art dealer

 The son of a Torah sofer, Salz was born in 1894 in the Galicia province of Austria-Hungary.
 At age 17, he traveled to Vienna to study painting and art history at the Academy of Fine Arts.
 During World War I he served in the Austrian army.
 After the war, Salz traveled to Paris to resume his study of art.
 After a short time working as an artist, he gave up his artistic plans and began to work in the art market.
 He became friends with one art dealer, Gaston Bernheim-Jeune, and worked for another, Ambroise Vollard, beginning around 1920.

 Salz's marriage to the Dutch dancer Marina Franca ended in divorce.
 Marina and Sam had two sons, Marc and Andre.
 In 1970, Salz married Janet Reisner Traeger.
 He died in 1981 at the age of 87 in New York City.
+By the marriage of his son, Salz was the step–great grandfather of the American football player who has the same name.

+Salz was related to Psychologist Irvin Sam Schonfeld.